 Part of our confusion stems from the plane of existence that we presently inhabit (i.e., this physical universe or Earth plane).
 Each plane of existence has its own natural laws, or "root assumptions" as Seth called them.
 In this Earth plane, we have death, destruction and chance as root assumptions, among others.
 As a result, some deaths will seem capricious and therefore tragic.
 But as I said above, that caprice is an illusion.
 If, as Seth said, we choose our deaths before-hand, then there is really no caprice at all.

 All of the following things which we accept as basic parts of life are actually illusions which are spawned by the root assumptions of this plane of existence: aging, deterioration, death (mortality), powerlessness, chance, error, forgetfulness, conflict and destruction (and maybe others I can't think of now).
-Time and space are the most basic root assumptions which are actually false.
+Time and space are the most basic root assumptions, and they are false.

 Before we were born, we chose to be human beings.
 Before we were born, we chose at least some of the challenges we would face.
 What makes it all seem so capricious is that we don't remember making those choices.
 But we did, and we need to have faith that we chose our lessons because we needed to learn them.
 If one of those lessons is particularly harsh, and if we lose our faith in response to it, God is not harmed.
 And when we've left our human form, we will be able to see the larger picture, and our faith will be restored.